AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-a-taxonomy.md

   >[!NOTE]
   >
-  >    Taxonomies created when using a workspace template have additional field.
+  >    Taxonomies created when using a workspace template have additional fields.

 ## Create a taxonomy